Abstraction Health

 Contraindications

-Individuals on anticoagulant therapy (particularly warfarin) should use CoQ10 only under medical supervision due to potential interaction.
-Pregnant or breastfeeding individuals should consult a healthcare provider before use, as safety data in these populations is limited.
-Those with known hypersensitivity to CoQ10 should avoid it.
+Individuals on warfarin or other anticoagulants should use CoQ10 only under medical supervision due to potential interaction.
+Those undergoing certain chemotherapy regimens should consult their oncologist before use.
+Pregnant or breastfeeding individuals should seek medical advice, as safety data in these populations are insufficient.

-Evidence basis: Guidance is based on a combination of moderate-to-strong quality systematic reviews and meta-analyses in fertility and cardiovascular contexts, supplemented by expert clinical commentary from practitioners including Peter Attia and Rhonda Patrick.
+Evidence basis: Guidance is based on multiple systematic reviews and meta-analyses evaluating CoQ10 across cardiovascular, fertility, neurological, and metabolic contexts, supplemented by pharmacokinetic reviews and expert clinical practice consensus.